pylight/P-2-Config-Tool/README.md

 <pre>python3.2 pptool.py</pre>

-Installation - Gnome 3 with Archlinux or Fedora
+Installation under Gnome 3 with Archlinux or Fedora
 -----------------------------------------------

-Gnome 3 comes with GTK+3 but you'll possibliy need (Archlinux):
+Gnome 3 comes with GTK+3 but you'll possibly need (Archlinux):
 <pre>pacman -S python python-gobject</pre>

 In Fedora it would be: